charness/qmk_firmware/keyboards/ergodox_ez/keymaps/grafov/readme.md

 Moved control keys
 ------------------

-I think it is traditional remapping for any Ergodox users especially for programmers.
-Large keys on the left and the right sides of the keyboard has used for Alt, Ctl, Shift.
-CapsLock and other historical weirds moved away.
+Large keys on the left and on the right sides of the keyboard have used for Alt, Ctl, Shift (as mentioned here from top to down).
+CapsLock and other historical keys moved away.

 Additional control keys on hold
 -------------------------------

-I found very comfortable add even more control keys to the each side of the keyboard.
-So on the left I set:
+I found it is very comfortable to add even more control keys to the each side of the keyboard.
+So on the left I have set:

 * T -> RALT_T()
 * G -> RCTL_T()